josh-works/josh-works.github.io/_posts/2024-05-03-continuous-blood-glucose-monitor.md

 A continuous blood glucose monitor is an improved tool on the finger-prick blood-draw glucose monitor technology that will be intimately familiar to anyone with type 1 or type 2 diabetes.
 I have neither kind of diabetes, but have used the finger prick monitors before.

-Unsurprisingly, there's some books I'd like to interject here, that amount to something like 'an internally consistent perspective of human matabolism'.
+Unsurprisingly, there's some books I'd like to interject here, that amount to something like 'an internally consistent perspective of human metabolism'.
 Books are just books, anyone can write anything in a book, so I'm not saying these books ought to count as anything like 'evidence' to you, simply that they were compelling for me.

 - [Beginner's Guide to Intermittent Fasting (nerdfitness.com)](https://www.nerdfitness.com/blog/a-beginners-guide-to-intermittent-fasting/) I read this in 2015
 - [Tripping over the Truth: How the Metabolic Theory of Cancer Is Overturning One of Medicine's Most Entrenched Paradigms](https://www.amazon.com/Tripping-over-Truth-Overturning-Entrenched/dp/160358935X) I read this in ~2017